Should I Buy Used Solar Panels in San Antonio?

 What Happens When Your Solar Panels Break in Texas

-The type of break and how fast it gets handled has a lot to do with the amount of damage.
+The type of break and how fast it gets handled have a lot to do with the amount of damage.
 Although solar panels get tested to withstand major storms, they can still break.

 Cracks in the solar panel can cause the array to be less efficient.
 A study published by science direct found 60 percent of cracks have a significant impact.